Micro Wedding Photography by the hour

 As mentioned, you can of course add additional hours to this.
 You tell me what you want covering and I will work to this and advise where necessary.

-Who would hourly wedding photography be suitable for?
+Who would micro wedding photography be suitable for?

 There are no rules or criteria as to who books shorter coverage wedding photography but it may be suitable for:

 Older couples who don’t want the fuss of all day coverage.

 Couples marrying for their second time.

 Couples having a small amount of guests.
 (My smallest wedding had 5 in attendance, including the couple, and it was amazing!)